 The criterion used to determine which variable goes in when are varied.
 You could be attempting to find the lowest score under cross validation, the lowest p-value, or any of a number of other tests or measures of accuracy.

-Since stepwise regression tends toward over-fitting, it is usually good to have strict criteria for adding in any variables.
-(Overfitting happens when we put in more variables than is actually good for the model; it typically shows a very close, neat fit of the data used in regression, but the model will be far off from additional data points and not good for interpolation).
+Since stepwise regression tends toward over-fitting, which happens when we put in more variables than is actually good for the model; it typically shows a very close, neat fit of the data used in regression, but the model will be far off from additional data points and not good for interpolation.
+Therefore, it is usually good to have strict criteria for adding in any variables.

 Brant, Rollin.
 Forward Selection.
 MDSC 643.02 Lecture Materials.
 Retrieved from